mumuxme/materialize-jekyll/_posts/2015-04-01-post-template.md

 date: 2015-04-01
 update: 2015-10-25
 category: "readme"
-tags: [jekyll, mdl]
+tags: [jekyll, material design]
 author: Lambda
 ---

 This is a template of the post.
-You can find all valid settings from here.

 ## Post's YAML